Carrots

 Purple carrots always contain anthocyanins, which in the case of carrots are almost exclusively a collection of 5-6 cyanidin derivatives.
 These 5-6 compounds specific to carrot are well-characterized.
 The pre-1600 purple carrots noted in historical documents were actually quite certainly purple on their outer storage root surface, sometimes with purple colour penetrating well into the cortex (phloem), but likely never with purple colour occurring in the core (xylem).

-The background colour of these nominally purple colour was quite certainly yellow, so the pre-1600 carrots referred to as “purple” were actually purple with yellow inner phloem and xylem, so they actually contained both the 5-6 anthocyanin pigments plus lutein.
+Although these carrots appear purple, their underlying colour is yellow.
+The compounds in the skin that create the purple colour have bled into the flesh of the carrot, so the pre-1600 carrots referred to as “purple” were actually purple with yellow inner phloem and xylem, so they actually contained both the 5-6 anthocyanin pigments plus lutein.
 The purple tissue in these purple-yellow carrots also contains as much lutein as does the non-purple, yellow tissue of a given carrot root.
 You just can’t see it since it’s masked by the anthocyanins.

 Black carrots, for which I am not aware of any pre-1600 mention, are simply dark purple carrots and contain the same compounds as paler purple carrots”.[1]